 Individuals are entitled to certain data protection rights under the GDPR.
 These can include rights to access, correct, delete, and port their personal data, and to restrict or object to processing of their personal data.

 As a matter of law, these rights can only be exercised against controllers rather than processors.
 Accordingly, we have an approach in place to handle data subject rights requests made to SeekOut, whether in its capacity as a controller (where we handle the requests directly) or a processor (where we will refer the request back to our customer, the controller).

 How does SeekOut comply with EU data export rules?

 The GDPR prohibits the export of personal data outside of the European Economic Area ("EEA") to non-EEA recipients, like SeekOut, unless one of a limited number of legal solutions is in place.
 This requirement may apply where, for example, you use our SaaS solution and your data is stored on our US servers.

 One of these data export solutions, for US-based recipients, is to certify compliance with the EU-US Privacy Shield framework.
 This is a privacy certification scheme agreed between the US Department of Commerce and the European Commission.
 Under this scheme, participants self-certify that they comply with certain agreed privacy principles and, if they do, they can lawfully receive personal data from the EEA.

 SeekOut has certified its compliance with the EU-US and Swiss-US Privacy Shield regimes.
-Details of our certification are available here.
+Details of our certification are available on the Privacy Shield website.